kabadisha/host-based-vpn-routing/README.md

 ### The solution

 I've created a set of custom scripts that solves both problems by converting a list of hostnames to route via VPN into VPN Director policy rules as well as corresponding iptables rules to block traffic to those hosts routing via the WAN.

+### Limitations
+Some domains (like netflix.com) use DNS based load-balancing and so return different IPs each time you do a lookup.
+This means that nslookup always gets different IPs and so the script will always think that IPs have changed.
+It also means that clients will often be provided an IP that is not the one the script got and so that traffic would slip past the checks and escape over the WAN :-(

+I've tried to find a workaround for this, but sadly, I don't think there is one.
+Providers like Netflix use huge IP ranges that change often.
+We don't have a reliable way to get all of them at any time.
+As such, I think it's better to only use this script to direct specific traffic to smaller providers over the VPN, rather than send all traffic over the VPN and then add WAN exceptions.
+Basically, don't add hosts (like netflix.com) that have this issue.

+I've also changed the cron job to update the rules run only once every 12 hours to reduce writes to JFFS.

 #### Prerequisites
 1. You should have already successfully configured your VPN and set the 'Redirect Internet traffic through tunnel' setting to 'VPN Director (policy rules)' mode.